papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/asset-transfer-api/reference.md

 #### Claim Assets

 Creates a local XCM transaction to retrieve trapped assets.
-This function can be used to claim assets either locally on a system parachain, on the relay chain, or on any chain that supports the pallet-xcm `claimAssets` runtime call.
+This function can be used to claim assets either locally on a system parachain, on the relay chain, or on any chain that supports the `claimAssets` runtime call.

 ```ts